NobleFactor/roonserver-image/README.md

 ## Systemd

-If you deploy on a host with `systemd`, you should use a systemd service to start the Roon service.
+If you deploy on a host with `systemd`, you should use a systemd service to start the Roon server.

 Example `systemd` service (adapt to your environment):